HTempleman/csv-jdbc/README.md

 ### Step Four:
 You're done, the program should be able to run fine or at least explain itself to you if things go awry.

+## Notes:
+The program itself is not very smart.
+If you try to upload a csv file that is not formatted to its liking, it will likely spit out some errors.
+To avoid this problem, ensure that your csv file only contains comma seperated values and nothing else.
+The first row of values will be used as column names, with every subsequent row being treated as data.
+Including a header in your csv file will gum up the works.